StrangeGirlMurph/Facial-Landmark-Detection/README.md

 # Working-Area
 ## Questions
-+ Do we really have to name the files according to the notes on the slides?
++ Do we really have to name the files according to the names mentioned in the slides?
++ The dataset really isn't the best...
+  + 68% of the data is missing some key points
+  + The perspective is not really useful for input from a webcam or something
++

 ## Ideas
 + Simulate the rotation of the faces.

 ## Notes
-+ The test dataset doesn't include labels for the data.
++ The "test dataset" doesn't include labels for the data.

+## Tips
 + Changing the tensorflow log-level (powershell)
   + for that terminal: `$Env:TF_CPP_MIN_LOG_LEVEL = "3"`
   + permanently: `Add-Content -Path $Profile.CurrentUserAllHosts -Value '$Env:TF_CPP_MIN_LOG_LEVEL = "3"'`

+## Models
++ V1 was trained in 43min on a Ryzen 5 3600.
+(Epochs: 20, Batch size: 256, Validation split: 0.2)

 # Usage
-Install Git LFS with `git lfs install`.
-Clone/pull with `git lfs clone/pull`.
+Install Git LFS with `git lfs install` and clone/pull with `git lfs clone/pull`.
 To run execute the `main.py` file.